massgov/openmass/browserstack/README.md

 # BrowserStack Visual Regression Testing

 Visual regression tests are run with a suite of tools offered and supported by BrowserStack.
+The workflow is:

-In CircleCI, automation runs `npm run snapshots-test`, which runs a single JestJS test through the `browserstack-node-sdk` command.
-The JestJS test that is run initiates a build in Browser Automate, which instructs BrowserStack to take visual regression snapshots in Percy.
-Once the Browser Automate build is complete, visual regression snapshots are sent to Percy.
-Build success is reported in CircleCI and a link to Percy visual regression test results can be viewed under the checks on a given pull request in GitHub.
-If the test results in false positives, they can be reviewed and approved in Percy, which will mark the Percy check in GitHub as a success.
+1. A CircleCI job runs `npm run snapshots-test`.
+This command runs a single JestJS test through `browserstack-node-sdk`, which initiates a build in Browser Automate and instructs BrowserStack to take visual regression snapshots in Percy.
+2. Once the Browser Automate build is complete, visual regression snapshots are sent to Percy.
+3. Build success or failure for BrowserStack Automate is reported in CircleCI.
+4. Percy success or failure is reported in a Percy GitHub pull request check.
+False positives result in a failed check, but can be reviewed and approved in Percy, marking the check as a success.

 Below is a description of each of the components used in openmass's visual regression testing.